 Although Christmas holidays are a chance for joyful family gatherings, they can also create conflict and bad feeling.
-Parenting experts Laurie Berdahl MD, and Brian D Johnson PhD, give their advice on how to make sure you have harmonious holidays with your children and relatives.
+Everything from smart phones at the dinner table to who does the washing up can cause friction.
+Parenting experts Laurie Berdahl MD, and Brian D Johnson PhD, give their advice on how to make sure you have harmonious holidays with your children and relatives

 Before each major holiday event, talk with parenting partners and your children about everyone’s desires and concerns.